hypered/design/site/index.md

 design system were also created, with the addition of an error page.
 The CSS part was done using Tachyons.

-That work generates file in the `docs/` directory of the repository, which is exposed using GitHub Pages at [js.hypered.design](https://js.hypered.design).
+That work generates files in the `docs/` directory of the repository, which is exposed using GitHub Pages at [js.hypered.design](https://js.hypered.design).

 - [Landing page](https://js.hypered.design/landing/) - An initial landing page